 Fawcett Publications knew this.
 The proof is in the whimsical nature and tone of Captain Marvel’s stories and this was a huge factor in them making Captain Marvel the undisputed King of the Golden Age.
 Captain Marvel was fun, not funny.

 Please let Captain Marvel’s world and stories be bright, whimsical, and energetic again.
-This is what made Thunderworld, and Convergence: Shazam! such big hits with the fans and it is what made the later issues of Billy Batson and the Magic of Shazam!one of your best-kept secrets in all of comics, DC.
+This is what made Thunderworld, and Convergence: Shazam! such big hits with the fans and it is what made the later issues of Billy Batson and the Magic of Shazam!one of your best-kept secrets in all of comics.

-When Captain Marvel was at the height of his popularity, it was the whimsical nature of his world and stories that made that made him an icon.
+When Captain Marvel was at the height of his popularity, it was the whimsical nature of his world and stories that made him an icon.
 It was a winning formula then, and if you follow it again, will still continue to be a winning formula today.

 Doing so is as simple a matter of pairing Captain Marvel with creators who not only understand the character, but have a love for the Marvel Family and/or are a fit for the character’s mythology and tone.
 The art, story, character portrayal should all have that one word in common: Whimsical.